 German Pancakes Toppings

 You have some options for topping your pancake.
-I like powdered sugar and lemon.
-You squeeze the lemon wedges all over the top and mix it in the with sugar.
+I like powdered sugar (aka confectioner sugar) and lemon.
+You squeeze the lemon wedges all over the top and mix it in with the sugar.
 YUM!
 My husband likes butter and syrup, and our youngest likes butter, powdered sugar, and strawberries.
 Use whatever your family prefers.
 You can even add fruit to the pancake as it bakes, like I did with this Apple Oven Pancake.

 The idea behind this recipe is a cross between popovers and Yorkshire pudding.
 It’s basically an American popover.